r-haase/R-Shiny-Web-App-for-Segmentation/README.md

-# R Shiny Web App - Master's Thesis Implementation (generalized)
+# R Shiny Web App for Portfolio Segmentation
 This repository features a **R Shiny Web App** for training **Machine Learning** models for **Segmentation** tasks.
 This web app was initially implementend as part of my _master's thesis_ and now generalized to be published so that others have the chance of making use of it by adapting it for their purposes, for example.

 Using the dummy dataset (dummyData.csv - which has German csv notation) you can **explore the app** by playing with it [here](https://r-haase.shinyapps.io/R-Shiny-Web-App-for-Segmentation/).
 I tried to make it as easy to follow as possible.